Cobh Ramblers F.C.: History

 Cobh Ramblers F.C owes its formation in 1922 to the success of a challenge football match between two local field hockey clubs, 'Ramblers' and 'Cork Tramways'.
 Given the town's British connections at the time, hockey was relatively popular on Great Island.
 A desire to play football arose and the Laundry Field, at the rear of Cobh Hospital, was the venue.
 It was felt that an appetite existed for an official football club and preparations were made for such.
 At the subsequent meeting held in the Laundry, now the site of Park Road Day Centre, Cobh Ramblers A.F.C was formally established.

 The Munster Football Association (M.F.A) had also been established in 1922 and the club became affiliated with the league shortly after inception.
 Ramblers were too late to enter the very first season, which was a short 'shield' format and ultimately won by Barrackton.
 The first full season of the MFA, 1922/23, saw a number of new arrivals including Ramblers, Blackrock Rovers and Shandon.
 The club was entered into both the South Munster Senior and Junior Leagues, one of only five clubs to feature at both levels.
 Matches were played at the Laundry Field and Ramblers were permitted to use the Laundry premises for dressing rooms and committee meetings.
 A first ever final appearance came in the form of the 1923 Munster Junior Cup, as Ramblers lost out to Barrackton in the decider.

-The club first won the Munster Senior Cup in 1925.
-Additional (provincial) Munster Senior Cup titles were captured in the 1930s, 1940s, 1950s and 1970s.